rod-laycock/RegainMyPrivacy/README.md

 ## VPN
 A good VPN is essentials when using public access points, and even phone networks.

+So I recently switched to [Proton VPN](https://protonvpn.com/download) on an annual subscription, as this allows me to connect to a massive number of VPNs worldwide for one low monthly price.
+I managed to achieve this by saving a fortune and [moving from my existing hosting provider](https://rodlaycock.co.uk/post/free-hosting/).
+This allowed me to have some spare money to invest in a decent, secure VPN.

 ## Password Manager

 Never reuse the same password over and over - it's asking for trouble.
 Find a really good Password Manager and stick with it.